Urapmin people: Traditional beliefs

-According to traditional Urapmin belief, all beings which existed in the world before the creation of humans were spirits.
+According to traditional Urapmin belief, all beings that existed in the world before the creation of humans were spirits.
 Humans were created in a multiple birth of the cultural heroine Afek, emerging immediately after the first dog (Urap: kyam).
 Afek gave the bush to the spirits right before birthing humans so that they would clear out the villages for the humans to dwell in.
 Since as such dogs are spirits, and as the Urapmin say the "older brother" of man, the Urapmin do not kill or eat them, unlike some neighboring tribes, nor do they let dogs breathe on their food (this contrasts with humans—the Urapmin previously had no cannibalism taboo, and they may share food with them).
 In fact, the taboo on eating dogs is one of the few still widely observed.

-Afek was viewed both as the physical mother of all Min peoples other than the Baktaman, and as the originator of all Min culture and religion.
+Afek was viewed both as the physical mother of all Min peoples other than the Baktaman and as the originator of all Min culture and religion.
 The Telefol, as the lastborn of Afek, were thus entrusted with the guardianship of her legacy (the Urapmin were at or at least quite close to the level of the Telefol in this hierarchy of religious knowledge).
 The Min peoples believed Afek to have left her primary relics in the cult house in the village of Telefolip (a contraction of Telefol abiip 'village of the Telefol').
 Afek was believed to have married a serpent who formed the glade that only men could enter to reach Telefolip upon its death throes.
-Telefolip was never moved, and the buildings in Telefolip would constantly be rebuilt on the same locations.
+Telefolip was never moved, and the buildings in Telefolip would constantly be rebuilt in the same locations.

 The traditional law of the Urapmin was characterized by many rules about religious behavior and an elaborate taboo system, focused especially on eating and land use, as well as regulating what could be touched and who could know what information.
 According to Urapmin tradition, Afek gave ownership of the wild (sep) to the motobil (nature spirits), who themselves gave ownership of the villages (abiip) to humans.
 Natural resources, including streams, large trees, hunting ground, and game were believed to be owned by the motobil, and humans could only use what they were given permission to respectfully.

 Violation of these rules was thought to cause illness.
 This system of taboos, known as awem in the Urapmin language, was well-developed and shaped everyday life.
 Those who became ill due to disrespecting the land or animals of the motobil would pray for the spirits to "unhand" them, or if this did not work they would sacrifice pigs in order to appease the spirits.
 Recently, the Urapmin required gold prospectors to sacrifice to these spirits before digging on their land, although this pre-emptive use of sacrifice is new to the Urapmin.